cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 3. If immutable, the variable sould implement the `Sync` trait
 4. If mutable, the variable is usable only in unsafe blocks

-A basic example of a static global variable with an interior mutability usable in a safe block:
+Start with the beginning, here is a basic example of a static global variable with an interior mutability usable in a safe block:

 ```rust